-Others, like Japanese, give in many times, a too formal result, sounding pretty odd but at least you can have an idea of the meaning of some Kanjis, etc. While in languages like Arabic or Chinese the results most of the time is pretty messed up.
+Others, like Japanese, give in many times, a too formal result, sounding pretty odd but at least you can have an idea of the meaning of some Kanjis, etc. While in languages like Arabic or Chinese the results most of the time are pretty messed up.

 Changing the language of your gadgets

-You will hardly get fluent or at least comfortable in one language if you don’t literally immerse yourself in it.
+You will hardly get fluent or at least comfortable in one language if you don’t immerse yourself in it.
 That’s why people do exchanges!

 In the beginning, it will be pretty hard, you will feel like smashing your head against the wall many times, but chill, its all part of the plan.
 That’s how you will learn that Settings in Portuguese is Configurações or that الرسائل means Message in Arabic.